mjturi/AIClubWorkshopsSpring21/Workshop9/DLIB.md

 detections = detector(img)
 ```

-We use the detector in order to create a bounding box around any faces within the image.
+We use the detector to create a bounding box around any faces within the image.

 ```python
 shape = predictor(img, detections[0])
 shape = face_utils.shape_to_np(shape)
 ```

-We then use our predictor in order to get all the points for our iamge.
+We then use our predictor in order to get all the points for our image.
 We pass in the detections at index 0 because we are only using it to detect one face.
 If we wanted to use it to detect more than 1 face, we would insert this following section into a for loop and enumerate through each detection, making a prediction at each point.

 Then, we convert the given shape to a numpy array using the [imutils shape_to_np function](https://github.com/jrosebr1/imutils/blob/c12f15391fcc945d0d644b85194b8c044a392e0a/imutils/face_utils/helpers.py#L44).
 This allows us to more easily work with the data we need.